MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Adjustment.md

 Retrieves the page size of the adjustment.

-Returns: The current page size of the adjustment

     method gtk_adjustment_get_page_size ( --> Num )

 [gtk_adjustment_] set_page_size
 -------------------------------

 Sets the page size of the adjustment.
 See `gtk_adjustment_set_lower()` about how to compress multiple emissions of the **Gnome::Gtk3::Adjustment**::changed signal when setting multiple adjustment properties.

     method gtk_adjustment_set_page_size ( Num $page_size )